Support for NHS researchers

 - Inter-Library Loan Service (ILL) - contact our ILL service if you are struggling to find the full-text of the articles you want to check.
 If an article is not available within our collections, our ILL team can try to locate it from another library.
-There is a small charge for this service.

 Now is a good time to start recording your references.
 You'll need to keep a record of the resources you've used in your background reading and all the relvant articles that you have identified in your literature search.

 You will need to consider and analyse the most appropriate methods, procedures and techniques that you can apply to help you answer your question.
 This will lead you to develop a strategy for carrying out your research.

 Almost all library services and resources are freely available to members.

 However you may need some funding to carry out your project - for resources, equipment, staff time, external services etc. Although this is beyond the scope of what the library provides we can give you some pointers.